srobo/volunteer-emails/SR2019/2019-04-27-development-meeting.md

 To join the video meeting, click [this link](https://meet.google.com/gqd-dpsg-eaa) Otherwise, to join by phone, dial +1 224-585-8707 and enter this PIN: 942 218 078#

-There will also be a group of people joining together at Southampton University.
-We will be in in 53/4025.
+There will also be a group of people joining together at Southampton University, in room 53/4025.

 If you are unable to make it, we will be publishing minutes for the meeting afterwards.